10 Day Declutter Challenge

 After decluttering your living room, here are some tips on how to stage if you are considering selling soon.

 If you haven’t heard of Maire Kondo yet, she has great tips on how to sort through your clothes that actually work.
 Check them out here.

 Just like with your clothes, sort through your shoes, belts, bags, hats, and anything else that may be hiding in your closet.
 Throw out or donate things that don’t fit or are not used anymore.

 Under the Sink

 The space under your sink is probably filled with a couple of things... cleaning products, old lotions, and a few half-used bottles of shampoo.
 Take some time to go through which products you'll actually use and toss the ones you know you won't or those that have expired.

 Did you know that medicine expires?
 It does, so those old prescriptions and cough medicine should probably get tossed out.
 This would be a great time to put old towels in the garage for chores and to refold all the towels in that one perfect way.

 Nightstands and Tops of Dressers

 For the last day, let's clear off your nightstands and the top of your dressers and first give them a good dusting.
 We find that these areas are often neglected and tend to collect a lot of dust.
 Then, re-evaluate what you have on top of these spaces - is everything functional?
 Do the remote batteries need to be replaced?
 Can you get rid of anything here?
-You might also want to check our new blog about The Emotional Side of Home Selling in Denver.
+Don't miss out on our next blog on How to Help Your Home Sell As Fast As Possible in Denver Market.